 Nvidia joining Linux Foundation

-Nvidia recently joined the Linux Foundation.
-What I hope that leads to in the long run are better open source drivers.
 Intel and AMD both support open source graphics drivers, and because of that, our company buys AMD and intel driven integrated graphics hardware only.
 It doesn't matter to us that nvidia proprietary drivers are the fastest.
 We as an SME are not into games but favor chipsets or processors with integrated graphics hardware.